niemopen/niem-naming-design-rules/ndr6src.md

 ## 9.1 Rules for the NIEM profile of XSD

-The W3C XML Schema Language provides many features that allow a developer to represent a data model many different ways.
-A number of XML Schema constructs are not used within NIEM-conformant schemas.
+The W3C XML Schema Language provides many constructs that allow a developer to represent a data model in many different ways.
+However, a number of these constructs are not permitted within NIEM-conformant schemas.
 Many of these constructs provide capability that is not currently needed within NIEM.
 Some of these constructs create problems for interoperability, with tool support, or with clarity or precision of data model definition.
 The rules in this section establish a profile of XML Schema for NIEM-conformant schemas by forbidding use of the problematic constructs.

 Note that [external schema documents](#def) do not need to obey the rules set forth in this section.
-So long as schema components from external schema documents are adapted for use with NIEM according to the modeling rules in [section 9.4: Rules for adapters and external components](#94-rules-for-adapters-and-external-components), they may be used as they appear in the external standard, even if the schema components themselves violate the rules for NIEM-conformant schemas.
+So long as schema components from external schema documents are adapted for use with NIEM according to the modeling rules in [*section 9.4: Rules for adapters and external components*](#94-rules-for-adapters-and-external-components), they may be used as they appear in the external standard, even if the schema components themselves violate the rules for NIEM-conformant schemas.

 **Rule 9-3:** Document is a valid schema document || The XSD representation of a namespace MUST be a [schema document](#def), as defined by [[XML Schema Structures]](#ref).
 (N5R 7-1,7-2,7-3)